 6. Read Your Favorite Book in Spanish

 Reading a book in Spanish that you’ve already read in English has multiple benefits.
 One of the biggest is that you’ll consciously and unconsciously make connections between what you are reading in Spanish and what you’ve previously read in English.

 I personally like “El Principito” (“The Little Prince”) from Antoine de Saint-Exupéry, or those two classic personal development books: “Piense y hagase rico” (“Think and Grow Rich”) by Napoleon Hill or “Cómo ganar amigos e influir sobre las personas” (“How to Win Friends and Influence People”) by Dale Carnegie.
 Not only are those three books considered to be excellent in and of themselves by a great number of people, but the Spanish translations will surely help you add to your Spanish skills.

 If you’re more old school, you can always go to your local bookstore or library to do that.
 Don’t forget about e-books and digital libraries, as well!
 These can be especially helpful when reading in Spanish because you can install a free Spanish dictionary on most e-readers.

 And please note that I said Spanish dictionary, not an English-Spanish dictionary.
 Why?
 Using a Spanish dictionary, where the definitions are written in Spanish, is yet another way to further immerse yourself in Spanish at home!

-You will eventually reach a point where you will feel pretty comfortable reading several pages in row (even though you may not understand every single word) and grasp the core meaning of what you read.
+You will eventually reach a point where you will feel pretty comfortable reading several pages in a row (even though you may not understand every single word) and grasp the core meaning of what you read.
 Want to take it to the next level then?
 Use your daily reading sessions to practice your Spanish pronunciation.